Gazza’s Gas and Grease — The Valleys

 Dieter: Tag!
 You’re it!

-Dieter then took off like a rocket – stopping a short distance away, facing Tag on the other side of the yard by the big shed.
-He crouched down with his arms out in front of him on the ground, gently panting, his tail wagging slowly – but ready to tear away in either direction at a moments notice.
-Jaak then joined in by running a similar distance in the other direction and then stopping to face Tag.
+Dieter then took off like a rocket — stopping a short distance away and facing Tag on the other side of the yard by the big shed.
+He crouched down with his arms out in front of him, gently panting, his tail wagging slowly — but ready to tear away in either direction at a moment’s notice.

-A frenetic game of chase between all three boys then ensued – darting in and out between the junker stacks, back across to the tyre pile, around the tractor, under the blue dump truck and back to the junker stacks.
+A frenetic game of chase erupted.
+The three boys darted in and out between the junker stacks, back to the tyre pile, around the tractor, under the blue dump truck, and back again.
 Being ‘it’ changed paws several times between them until they heard the honk honk of Altai’s pickup.
 They all regrouped in a crazy tumble on the grass.

 Dieter: No fair!
 You two can squeeze into all those small spaces between the junker stacks!